freight forwarding

 Key Responsibilities of a Freight Forwarder

-Freight forwarders provide a range of specialized services that simplify the logistics process for businesses.
+Freight forwarders provide a range of specialised services that simplify the logistics process for businesses.
 These responsibilities include:

-Cost Management and Optimization By consolidating shipments and negotiating with carriers, forwarders reduce overall transportation costs.
+6. Cost Management and Optimisation By consolidating shipments and negotiating with carriers, forwarders reduce overall transportation costs.
 They also offer advice on avoiding unnecessary expenses.

 How Freight Forwarding Works: A Step-by-Step Process